annechko/enrollment-demo-app/README.md

 After every confirmation an email is sent to the school's email address with an invitation link to set up their password and activate an account.<br>
 Invitation link gets expired in 5 days.

+### During the development

+Run `make watch` to start yarn watch.
+That way you may instantly (-ish) see the result when you change js, scss, etc. files.